 Everything in its Place

-This sleek, stainless steel wall storage system has a pace for everything from tools to cleaning products, and also locks for safe keeping.
-With easy plug access to charge products, and lighting built in, it is a storage and work space all in one.
+This sleek graphite gray wall storage system has a place for everything from tools to cleaning products, and locks for safekeeping.
+With easy plug access to charge products, and lighting built in, it is a storage and workspace all in one.
 Dimensions: 141.8″ W x 21″ D x 82″ H

 This wall mounted design allows for true garage use as melting snow, blowing dust and leaves, and the ability to hose off the floor are all things to deal with in a garage that sees a lot of use.
 Tall cabinets fit sporting gear and other miscellaneous items, plus a workbench always comes in handy.